benjymous/annotations/sandman/sandman.52.md

 - #### Panel 1

-  A noble family of Imperial Rome bore the name "Aurelius".
+  A noble family of Imperial Rome bore the name "Aurelius", derived from _aureus_ meaning "golden".
+Aurelia is more commonly a girls name, meaning _"golden one"_.

   The city of Aurelia seems to be modeled on Rome in a number of ways.

   **Carnifex**: Latin for "executioner" (literally "meat-maker").